ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 Add constraint invoice-journal-type to let the user create sales/purchase invoices exclusively in the respectives sales/purchase journals:
 #.
 Add amount_total and amount_untaxed in the invoice tree view as optional and hide fields
 #.
 Add new filter 'Without resiual' on partner ledger
+#.
+Make Debit Note Origin field visible and editable by the user in the account.move form view.
+This will help to link new debit notes with the original invoice when this ones were not created from invoices "Add Debit Note" action button directly.

 Installation
 ============